Search over 5 Border Terrier dogs across Australia

 Nutrition

-Border Terriers need about 1 to 1.5 cups of superior quality dog food divided into two meals.
-You can adjust this amount depending on their activity level.
+Border Terriers need about 1 to 1.5 cups of high-quality dog food divided into two meals.
+Adjust this amount based on their activity level.

-But, it’s not advisable to free-feed your pups.
-Some owners usually leave the food out for the dog to eat whenever they feel hungry.
-This increases their risk of getting obesity.
-Instead, you should measure the amount of food and only feed them twice a day.
+However, it’s not advisable to free-feed your pups.
+Some owners leave food out for the dog to eat whenever they feel hungry, increasing the risk of obesity.
+Instead, measure the amount of food and feed them twice a day.

 Grooming

-The scruffy, thick and wiry coats of Border Terriers call for weekly grooming.
-If they’re not well-cared for, their coats will mat and tangle.
+The scruffy, thick, and wiry coats of Border Terriers demand weekly grooming.
+Without proper care, their coats will mat and tangle.

-It’s a good idea to invest in a slicker brush for removing those stubborn tangles.
-You can also use a detangling product.
+Invest in a slicker brush to tackle those stubborn tangles.
+A detangling product can also be helpful.
 Remember to brush their tails as well.
-And while this sounds like a ton of work, it minimises the amount of loose hair they shed.
+While this may seem like a lot of work, it minimizes loose hair shedding.

 Exercise